 We also note that due to the successful procurement by numerous LSEs of renewable resources delivering to the system, the system resource adequacy resources that we are considering in this decision are necessary for renewable integration purposes, as defined under Public Utilities Code Section 454.51.
-Section 454.51(a) requires that the Commission "identify a diverse and balanced"
+Section 454.51(a) requires that the Commission "identify a diverse and balanced portfolio of resources needed to ensure a reliable electricity supply that provides optimal integration of renewable energy in a cost-effective manner."